Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 	- Makkusu might not have enough points
 	- Someone he helped before allows him to compete

-		The person either resigns or give him on fight that he needs to be ranked high enough to joins as they don't need them (thunora?)
+		The person either resigns or give him the fight that he needs to be ranked high enough to joins as they don't need them (thunora?)